ACCTG 110 Introduction to Accounting

 A variety of seminars for first-year students offered each January Term.

-This course examines the central role of accountants in the decision-making process of an organization.
-Topics include internal control, fraud prevention, capital investment analysis, mergers and acquisitions, business strategy, and compliance reporting.
+This course examines the central role of managerial and cost accounting in the decision-making process of an organization.
+Topics include cost-volume-profit analysis, job costing, activity-based costing, flexible budgeting, variance analysis, inventory valuation, and cost behavior.
 Prerequisite: ACCTG 150.

 ACCTG 285/295 Directed Study